 At last, spring is here.
 The days are longer, spring bulbs are emerging, and we’ve even seen some blue skies.
-Outdoor socialising back on the agenda, but the chances are your outdoor space might need a little TLC before it’s guest-ready.
+But as we get ready to use our outdoor space again, the chances are it might need a little TLC before it’s guest-ready.

 So let’s take a look at the best tools to clean patios, block paving and decking, as well as how to spruce up areas of gravel and other aggregate finishes.

 These tools we highlight here have been designed especially for targeted cleaning of particular surfaces, for extremely effective cleaning.
 They’re so effective in fact, that they’ll help you to go chemical-free, making your garden a safer place for children, pets and wildlife.

 One of the easier surfaces to make presentable, as a good sweep with a stiff brush will often get rid of all the debris and a good deal of the grime, making a patio presentable again.